 It is, in fact, possible, and it's not that hard.

-Take advantage of these five restaurant marketing tips to ramp up orders and grow your business.
+Take advantage of these five restaurant marketing tips, starting with text marketing, to ramp up orders and grow your business.

 5 Restaurant Marketing Tips to Get Customers When You Need Them